UBC-MOAD/tracer_upwelling_paper/README.md

 This repository contains MITgcm configurations and post processing scripts and notebooks to reproduce the results presented in the paper *Tracer upwelling through a submarine canyon*, submitted to JRG-Oceans.
 It is divided into:

 * **experiments** - Data files and modified MITgcm routines for each run.
-* **postprocessing** - Notebooks and scripts used to calculate transports, upwelled tracer and water onto the shelf, extracting $\rho$ and tracer profiles, etc.
+* **postprocessing** - Notebooks and scripts used to calculate transports, upwelled tracer and water onto the shelf, extracting density and tracer profiles, etc.
 * **figures** - Notebooks used to generate the figures presented in the paper.
 * **input_files** - All binary files required to rerun the experiments (initial temperature, salinity, tracer concentration, vertical diffusivity, and bathymetry files)